 Just like the times we are currently in.

 Like everyone else, I am constantly opening new doors, making discoveries about myself and the world, facing different challenges and looking for answers.
-This year, it would seem, I have been tying loose ends up from my past.

 My Experience

-In the past couple of years, I have been working more closely with my crystals during morning meditations.
+In the past years, I have been working more closely with my crystals during morning meditations.
 Any of you who work with them will know that not only are certain stones incredible for protection and grounding, they also have a unique way of activating the higher mind and revealing things that have been previously veiled.

 As Empaths, we may have strong intuition and good instincts with others, but when it comes to ourselves, we often have barriers up.
 We have to work harder to find our truths.
 Especially if in our past we experienced trauma, heightened sensitivities or childhood difficulties.